Low-dimensional representation of brain networks for seizure risk forecasting: Brain networks construction

 This mapping \( \Psi : \Omega \to \mathbb{R}^q \) is equivalent to projecting the set of nodes \( \Omega \) as a cloud of points in an Euclidean lower-dimensional space, where the rescaled eigenvectors and eigenvalues define the spatial coordinates~\cite{lafon2006diffusion}.
 This process effectively embeds the graph into $\mathbb{R}^q$ such that the diffusion distance between nodes is approximated by the Euclidean distance between their corresponding embedded representations.

 An analysis of the eigenvalues derived from the transition matrices \(P\) revealed no distinct eigengap that would naturally suggest an optimal embedding dimension \(q\).
 However, our results show that, on average, the first two nontrivial eigenvectors capture over $80\%$ of the variance associated with the low-dimensional processes underlying brain dynamics.
 Based on this, we consistently selected \(q = 2\) throughout the study.
 This choice enables a meaningful geometric representation of preictal and interictal states in \(\mathbb{R}^2\), guided primarily by the need for interpretability and visual inspection of the embedded graphs.
 The resulting low-dimensional embedding supports a geometric analysis of brain states, facilitates the construction and evaluation of our biomarker \(\mathcal{B}\), and provides a basis for comparison with more complex embedding techniques applied to the same dataset~\cite{guillemaud2024hyperbolic}.
-Although no systematic comparison was conducted across multiple values of \(q\), future studies may evaluate the stability and performance of the method under varying dimensional constraints, and assess whether additional embedding components could significantly contribute to ictal state discrimination.
+Beyond interpretability, the choice $q = 2$ is also motivated by statistical constraints inherent to the dataset.
+Since our analysis operates at the level of individual nodes, each Gaussian distribution is estimated from $n = 30$ embedded observations per day.
+Estimating a $q$-dimensional Gaussian requires $q + \frac{q(q+1)}{2}$ parameters (5 in $q=2$, 9 in $q=3$, 14 in $q=4$), and reliable covariance estimation demands $n \gg q$, with practical recommendations of $n \geq 10q$.
+With $n = 30$, this condition is only borderline satisfied for $q = 2$, and is no longer met for higher dimensions, where increasing $q$ under a fixed sample size leads to a systematic increase in covariance estimation error scaling approximately as $\mathcal{O}(\sqrt{q/n})$~\cite{vershynin2012close}.
+Consequently, while additional embedding components could in principle carry discriminative information, their exploitation would require substantially larger numbers of segments per day than are available in the present dataset.